CompoundJS is the Node.JS MVC framework based on ExpressJS, fully ExpressJS-compatible. It allows you to build well-structured web applications.

 If you want to override default routes behaviour, you can use two options:

-to specify helper name and path you want to have in the result.
+as and path to specify helper name and path you want to have in the result.

 Path helper aliasing: